ManticoreGamesInc/platform-documentation/src/tutorials/abilities_advanced.md

         end
         ```

-10. On to the last step for camera movement!
+10. On to the last step for camera movement.
 Similar to the *WeaponAimClient* script, we need to connect the functions we wrote to the built-in events that happen on a `weapon` object.

     At the very end of your script, beneath all the other functions, add these two lines of code to connect the functions: